-PACIFICA, Calif. -- The three people suspected of stealing a multi-million dollar yacht are refusing to cooperate with police.
+PACIFICA, Calif.
+(KGO) -- The three people suspected of stealing a multi-million dollar yacht are refusing to cooperate with police.
 The suspects were arrested Monday after running the yacht aground in Pacifica.

 The 82-foot Darling was stolen from its slip at the Sausalito Yacht Harbor and was recovered early Tuesday morning just 30 minutes after midnight.
 By Tuesday evening authorities know more about the yacht than the three people accused of the theft.

 One of the suspects is 63-year-old Leslie Gardner.
 Police in Sausalito claim Gardner is from Washington State, while police in Pacifica say he may be from Wyoming.
 On Monday cameras caught him at the wheel of the boat trying unsuccessfully to get it off the sand in Pacifica.

 Another suspect is Dario Mira.
 He is 54 years old and from Aptos.

 The third suspect is Lisa Modawell, also from Aptos.
 Both she and Mira have police records in Santa Cruz.